 Are you a student, a professional working from home, or a business person looking for a good budget modem?
 CM500 from Netgear might seem a tempting option.
 But is it suitable for you?
 Maybe yes, maybe not.
-Let’s find it out through my detailed review of the Netgear CM500.
+Let’s find it out through this detailed review.

-The article walks you through its throughput, practical speeds, consistency, ISP compatibility, wired connectivity, and more.
-By the end of reading this, you’d have a clear idea whether or not you should invest in it to get rid of the monthly modem rentals and the hassle of using a new device every time you change the ISP or move to a new city.
+I’ve thoroughly tested its speeds, consistency, ISP compatibility, wired connectivity, and more.
+By the end of this review piece, you’d have a clear idea of whether or not you should invest in it, especially in 2023.

 But before beginning, take a closer look at the specifications!